SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy continued, "we have been close friends since childhood, I feel a closeness to her that's hard to explain.
 When she puts her wing around me, I can barely keep it in, my heart just flutters..."

-"don't even get me started on her looks, she's so pretty.
+"Don't even get me started on her looks, she's so pretty.
 How does she look so cool and beautiful at the same time?
 How am I suppose to get her interested in me?
 Oh, I want to kiss her so much..."

 Fluttershy realized she was rambling, stopped speaking and turned to Rarity.